yaoping666/yaoping666.github.io/_pages/about.md

 Research Experience
 ======
-* Comparative research on liquidity Index based on asset pricing model | Graduation thesis	June.
+* Comparative research on liquidity Index based on asset pricing model | Graduation thesis，	June.
 2023
   * Supervised by Prof. Mei Yu.
   * Liquidity factors were constructed from three indexes, High-low spread, turnover rate and Amihud illiquidity index, and were introduced into CAPM model and
     Fama-French three-factor model.